PCOS Control Guide: Best Foods, Diet Plan & Natural Ways to Manage PCOS Naturally

 Is PCOS linked to diabetes?

-Yes, PCOS increases the risk of insulin resistance and Type 2 diabetes.
+Yes.
+PCOS increases the risk of insulin resistance and Type 2 diabetes.

 Which exercise is best for PCOS?

-Walking, strength training, yoga, and low-impact cardio.
+Walking, strength training, yoga, pilates, and low-impact cardio are ideal.

 Can PCOS affect fertility?